sahandev404/portfolio/README.md

 # Portfolio of Sahan Devaka

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and achievements as a Computer Science undergraduate passionate about building scalable web solutions.
+This project showcases my skills, projects, and achievements as a computer science undergraduate who is passionate about building scalable web solutions.

 ## Table of Contents
 - [About](#about)